 Fortunately, there are proven, evidence-based techniques you can use to lower your overall stress and improve how you manage your stress.

 Try CBT and ACT

-Cognitive behavioural therapy (CBT) and Acceptance and Commitment Therapy (ACT) help you manage your thoughts so you’re less reactive to stress.
-There are literally hundreds of studies which prove their effectiveness in dealing with stress.
+Cognitive-behavioral therapy (CBT) and Acceptance and Commitment Therapy (ACT) help you manage your thoughts so you’re less reactive to stress.
+There are literally hundreds of studies that prove their effectiveness in dealing with stress.

 Both help you become more aware of your inner voice, and your reactions to stressors, so you can choose your reaction.
-Ideally you’d practice these with the help of a counsellor or psychologist, although there are a number of online courses.
+Ideally, you’d practice these with the help of a counselor or psychologist, although there are a number of online courses.